mediamonks/frontend-coding-standards/README.md

 #### Casing

 ##### Classes, Interfaces & Types
-Are written in PascalCase naming (start with a capital, the rest camelcase), no underscores, no dashes.
+**PascalCase** Every individual word start with an upper case character, no underscores, no dashes.

 ##### Functions, properties, arguments and variables
-Are all written in lower camelCase.
+**camelCase** Starts with a lower case character, every following individual word start with a upper case character, no underscores, no dashes.

 ##### Globally used constants
-Are written in CAPS, words divided using and underscore.
-Like `CAMPAIGN_ID`.
+**UPPER_CASE** Only use upper case characters, individual words must be separated with an underscore.

+##### CSS Class names
+**kabab-case** Only use lower case characters, individual words must be separated with a dash.

 ## Coding
 Every function or class should do **one thing** (and do it good).
 If it needs to do more than one thing, split it up.
 Keep your files, classes and functions small.
 It’s okay to have a file with just a single line.